ExoJulia/SysSimExClusters/README.md

 \*Note: We also provide simulated catalogs from two other models, "Clustered_P" and "Non_Clustered", in their respective subdirectories.
 These models are also described in the paper linked above but we do not recommend using these models for science as they are not as good of a description of the data as our "Clustered_P_R" model.

+In each of these files, the header contains all the parameters of the model from which the systems in that catalog were generated from.

 ## How to simulate catalogs (physical and observed) from our Clustered model on your own: